roninbar/ip-tcp-http/README.md

 -   The process gives the application code the illusion that it the only program running on the computer.
 -   An application running inside a process can't accidentally damage another application by changing its memory.
 -   If an application crashes, it doesn't crash the whole system.
--   Processes can communicate with each other using _inter-process communication_ (IPC) mechanisms, including:
-    -   Shared memory
-    -   Pipes
-    -   The loopback interface (127.0.0.1)

-#### Servers vs. Clients

--   To establish two-way communications between two processes (either on the same computer or on different computers) one has to start first and wait for the other to connect to it.
--   The process that starts first is considered to be the _server_ and the other one the _client_.
--   After the initial connection is established, the transport layer doesn't impose any roles on the connected parties.
-In particular, either side may choose to terminate the connection.
--   Possible ways to organize communications:
-    -   Peer-to-peer (P2P):
-        ```mermaid
-        graph LR;
-        P1[Process #1] --- P2[Process #2]
-        ```
-        Notable example: BitTorrent.
-    -   One server concurrently serving multiple clients:
-        ```mermaid
-        graph TD;
-        C1[Client #1] --> Server
-        C2[Client #2] --> Server
-        C3[Client #3] --> Server
-        ```
-    -   The same process can simultaneously act as a server for one kind of service and as a client for another kind.
-For example:
-        ```mermaid
-        graph LR;
-        B[Browser] --> WS[Web Server] --> DB[Database Server]
-        ```

 #### Processes and IP Packets